 Publication Ethics and Malpractice Statements

-The Journal of Islamic Banking is a national-best partnered journal published twice a year in print and online by the Sharia Banking Study Program, IAI Al Hikmah Tuban.
+Journal of Islamic Banking is a national-best partnered journal published twice a year in print and online by the Islamic Banking Study Program, Faculty of Economics and Islamic Business, Institut Agama Islam Al Hikmah Tuban.
 This statement explains the ethical behavior of all parties involved in publishing articles in the Journal of Sharia Economics, including authors, editorial boards, bestari partners, and publishers.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Publishing Code of Conduct

 Publishing articles in the Journal of Islamic Banking is an important building block in the development of a coherent and respected knowledge network.
 This is a direct reflection of the quality of work of the authors and the institutions that support them.
 The articles reviewed support and contain scientific methods.
 Therefore, it is important to agree on standards of expected ethical behavior for all parties involved in publishing, namely: authors, journal editors, partners, publishers, and the public.